danielleherrington/cyclistic-project/README.md

 ### Analysing bike-share data using R

-## Introduction
+## 📖 **Introduction**

 The Cyclistic Case Study is part of the Google Analytics project, developed to analyse the data from the Cyclistic Bike-Share Programme.
-In this fictional scenario, we are working with a dataset of bike-sharing trips in Chicago, provided by Cyclistic, a fictional bike-share company, to determine the most effective ways to convert casual riders into members.
+In this fictional scenario, a dataset of bike-sharing trips in Chicago, provided by Cyclistic, a fictional bike-share company, is used to determine the most effective ways to convert casual riders into members.

 ## 📊 **Project Overview**